Explore Cornwall!

 Cornwalls Beaches

 The beaches in Cornwall need no introduction.
 They are some of the best in the UK and often win awards for their cleanliness and facilities.
 Fistral Beach in Newquay is a hotspot for surfers and regularly hosts international surfing competitions.
 Some of the best beaches can be found along the Roseland Peninsula which offers secluded sandy beaches surrounded by steep cliffs.
-More details >>

 Cycling in Cornwall

-For the more active the cycle routes in Cornwall are second to none and are a great way to see parts of the county that you cant when traveling by car.
-The camel trail near Padstow is probably the most well known and is actually quite an easy trail as its mostly flat.
-More details >>
+For the more active the cycle routes in Cornwall are second to none and are a great way to see parts of the county that you can’t when travelling by car.
+The Camel Trail near Padstow is probably the most well known and is actually quite an easy trail as its mostly flat.

 On the water

-Being surrounded on three sides by the sea, its obvious that watersports form a major part of activities in Cornwall.
-From kayaking and sailing to scuba diving and water skiing, its all available in Cornwall.
-The north coast is the place for Surfing while the south coast, in particular the Carrick Roads, is preferred by Yachtsman for their calmer waters.
-St mawes is perfectly located to get involved in all forms of water sports and regular races and events are held throughout the summer months.
-More details >>
+Being surrounded on three sides by the sea, it’s obvious that watersports form a major part of activities in Cornwall.
+From kayaking and sailing to scuba diving and water skiing, it’s all available in Cornwall.
+The north coast is the place for surfing while the south coast, in particular the Carrick Roads, is preferred by Yachtsman for their calmer waters.
+St Mawes is perfectly located for you to get involved in all forms of water sports with regular races and events held throughout the summer months.